Skip to main content

 Auditors

-To qualify as an auditor, an individual must (i) have a university degree in accounting, finance, economics, or law; (ii) have three or more years of practical experience; and (iii) successfully pass a certification program and professional examinations administered by the Chamber of Auditors of Azerbaijan Republic (CAAR).
-To practice as an auditor, an individual must become a member of CAAR, be included in the register of auditors, and fulfill continuous professional development (CPD) requirements.
+To qualify as an auditor, individuals must (i) hold a university degree in accounting, finance, economics, or law; (ii) complete at least three years of practical experience; and (iii) successfully pass professional examinations administered by CAAR.
+To practice, auditors must be members of CAAR, be included in the state register of auditors, and fulfill continuing professional development (CPD) requirements.

 Accountants